rur/good/README.md

 Go project.
 Pages are added to the site using the `good page` command, which has a starter template feature to help speed-up development.

-The scaffold is a general purpose web setup that is particularly useful for apps with under-the-hood integrations like admin tools and service consoles.
+The scaffold is a general purpose web setup that is particularly useful for apps that have under-the-hood integrations like admin tools and service dashboards.

-### CLI Overview
+## CLI Overview

-The CLI tool will generate HTML and Golang files in your project, which you should modify & refactor to suit your needs.
+The CLI tools will generate HTML and Golang files that you should modify & refactor to suit your needs.

 #### TLDR; quickstart